SharjeelAliBCS/Starchild/README.md

 ## Sources

-Everything in the game was created by me, unless the source was listed below:
+Every art asset in the game was created by me, unless the source was listed below:

 ### Sprites
 Sprite particles: https://opengameart.org/content/smoke-particle-assets